protozis/LBM_CYMB/README.md

 [![github](img/github.png)](https://github.com/protozis/LBM_CYMB)
 [![github](img/gitea.png)](https://protozis.com:3000/Jerry/LBM_CYMB)

+This porject aims to simulate multiple cylindrical moving objects in an unified flow.
+The fluid behavior and the interaction between cylindrical solid object are described by Lattice-Boltzmann Method (LBM) and modified bouncing-back rule.
+The programs are written in C and OpenCL for CPU/GPU offloading support, with improved processing speed and memory management.

 Before you start using this simulator, it is highly recommended to read the instruction I made: **[What's the physics of this LBM simulation?](physics.md)**.

 A high resolution version of above 3 cylinders example: